microsoftgraph/msgraph-sdk-powershell/src/Users.Actions/Users.Actions/docs/v1.0-beta/Microsoft.Graph.Users.Actions.md

 Unblocks the managed app user from app check-in.

 ### [Undo-MgUserChatMessageReplySoftDelete](Undo-MgUserChatMessageReplySoftDelete.md)
-Undo soft deletion of a single message or a message reply in a channel or a chat.
+Undo soft deletion of a single chatMessage or a chat message reply in a channel or a chat.

 ### [Undo-MgUserChatMessageSoftDelete](Undo-MgUserChatMessageSoftDelete.md)
-Undo soft deletion of a single message or a message reply in a channel or a chat.
+Undo soft deletion of a single chatMessage or a chat message reply in a channel or a chat.

 ### [Unpublish-MgUserDriveListContentType](Unpublish-MgUserDriveListContentType.md)
 Unpublish a [contentType][] from a content type hub site.